lenniecottrell/100Days-r2/README.md

 - fix flashing issue with the sign in button on refresh
 - handle search on the library shelves
 - handle sign out
+- close the book detail modal and re-render when books are removed from a shelf
+- close the book detail modal and re-render with a success message when books are added to a shelf
+- figure out how to stop multiple authors from adding commas every time the components renders
+- Add sorting
+- Clean up styles

 </details>